mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 * Inner packet is IPv6 / UDP
 * Inner IPv6 ( UDP port) value may:
   * Be the specific negotiated SA Selectors
-  * Belong to a Range of engotiated SA Selectors
+  * Belong to a Range of negotiated SA Selectors

 ---
 # Implicit IV